this-is-shreya/Node.js-and-other-Javascript-Projects/README.md

-## This repository consists of all the Node.js, Express, MongoDB or Javascript projects
+## This repository consists of all the Node.js, Express, MongoDB and other Javascript projects